-- Assemble pipe and fittings quickly while cement is fluid.
+- pipe Assemble fittings quickly while cement is fluid.
 If cement has hardened, cut pipe, dispose of fitting and start over. - Insert pipe into the fitting hub

-- Once the pipe contacts the socket bottom hold pipe and fitting together until the pipe does not back out. - See table for recommended set and cure times.
+- ing an even distribution of the cement within the joint.
+Do not quarter turn the pipe after contact with socket bottom. - Once the pipe contacts the socket bottom hold pipe and fitting together until the pipe does not back out. - See table for recommended set and cure times.

 Remove excess cement from the exterior.
 A properly made joint will show a continuous bead of cement around the perimeter.
-If voids appear sufficient cement may not have been applied and joint failure may result.
+If voids appear sufficient cement may not have been applied and joint failure may

-• Align all piping system components properly without strain.
+Align all piping system components properly without strain.
 Do not bend or pull pipe into position after being solvent welded.